SkyworkAI/Matrix-Game/README.md

 <!-- markdownlint-disable no-duplicate-header -->

 # Matrix-Game-V1: Interactive World Foundation Model
-<font size=7><div align='center' >  [[🤗 MatrixGame-V1](todo)] [[📖 MatrixGame-V1 Report](todo)] </div></font>
+<font size=7><div align='center' >  [[🤗 Matrix-Game-V1](todo)] [[📖 Matrix-Game-V1 Report](todo)] </div></font>

 ![teaser](xxx.png)

 ## 📝 Overview
-**MatrixGame** is a 17B-parameter Diffusion Transformer for generating high-resolution, physics-consistent videos in interactive game environments.
+**Matrix-Game** is a 17B-parameter Diffusion Transformer for generating high-resolution, physics-consistent videos in interactive game environments.
 Trained on large-scale data from Minecraft and Unreal Engine, it understands game physics like collisions, destruction, and item placement.
-MatrixGame supports real-time, action-conditioned generation, adapting video content dynamically to user input.
+Matrix-Game supports real-time, action-conditioned generation, adapting video content dynamically to user input.

 You can find more visualizations on our [website](#).